Torrance Promenade: History

 The mall was built in 1972 by Lincoln Realty Old Town, a partnership of Mik Brindle, Clifford A. Hemmerling, and Southern California Financial Corp.
 Jenkins & Greist were the mall's architects.
 Old Towne was built with space for up to 140 tenants along a brick-lined central concourse, with Kmart as the sole anchor store.
-Features of the mall included an antique carousel, a movie theater, a gazebo for live performances, and balconies from which entertainers such as jazz bands and barbershop quartets could perform.
+Features of the mall included an antique carousel, two dark rides, a movie theater, a gazebo for live performances, and balconies from which entertainers such as jazz bands and barbershop quartets could perform.
 One section of the mall was called "Artisan's Way", and was dedicated to crafters, silversmiths, and glass blowers.

 The mall could not effectively compete with nearby Del Amo Fashion Center and the South Bay Galleria.
 By 1982, the owners remodeled the mall for $3.8 million remodel and added two big box anchors, Marshalls and Dayton Hudson’s then-new clothing store Plums, which opened in September 1983.
 The name was changed to Old Town Place.
 The Federated Group electronics store closed in 1989; the electronics and appliance store Silo replaced it but went out of business in 1995.